Offsetdata/OD-Docs/chrome-extension/supported-chains.md

 Base Chain: The extension supports the Coinbase Base Chain.
 However, please note that the extension supports a testnet version of the base chain.

-Camino: The extension enables you to activate and work with web3 data on the Camino testnet (Columbus).
+Camino Network: The extension enables you to activate and work with web3 data on the Camino testnet (Columbus).

 Binance Smart Chain (BSC): The extension supports BSC's testnet, allowing you to manage web3 data on the Binance Smart Chain.
 BSC is a popular blockchain platform for decentralized applications (dApps) and token transfers.